 He tucks her hand behind her ear, and she sits up, wiping her eyes and preparing herself for everything Ira has to say.
-He sighs, knowing that look on her face as well as I do.
+He sighs, knowing that look on her face as well as do.

 He’s not escaping the question.

-‘I don’t know what year it would have been, but they came for me shortly after Father passed.
+‘I don’t know year it would have been, but they came for me shortly after Father passed.
 I managed to escape from their first few attempts, and I had just enough time to cast an enchantment that would hopefully save us all someday.
 I couldn’t be sure if it had worked, but they followed my power as I cast the enchantment and took me from the mountain top just after I finished.
 They’ve had me imprisoned ever since.’

 ‘All this time?’
 Mags is horrified.
 ‘I thought you had died but they had you all this time.’

 ‘Me,’ I say, stepping back to the bed.
 ‘The enchantment that Ira mentioned is the spell that created me.
 It was a spell to combine the strongest aspects of the elements as a gift to someone to one day use to bring peace.
 It worked, but not necessarily as Ira planned.
-It didn’t create a power to be found by someone strong enough to weild, it created an entire person imbued with the power he created.’
+It didn’t create a power to be found by someone strong enough to weild, it a created an entire person imbued with the power he created.’

-Derek’s face lights up with revelation.
+Derek’s face lit up with revelation.

 ‘That’s why there are no Elementals in your bloodline.’